micnic/simples/DOCUMENTATION.md

     expires: 3600,          // or maxAge: 3600, Set the expiration time of the cookie in seconds
     path: '/path/',         // Path of the cookie, should be defined only if it is different from the root, the first slash may be omitted, simpleS will add it
     domain: 'localhost',    // Domain of the cookie, should be defined only if it is different from the current host
-    secure: false,          // Set if the cookie is secured, used by HTTPS
+    secure: false,          // Set if the cookie is secured and should be used only by HTTPS
-    httpOnly: false,        // Set if the cookie can not be changed from client-side });
+    httpOnly: false,        // Set if the cookie should not be changed from client-side });
 ```